 From 500,000 photographs and 2,000 films in the British Empire & Commonwealth Collection held at Bristol Archives, 27 people were asked to choose just one.
 This exhibition reveals their choices and the reasons for that choice explained in their own words.

 Added by Michael Pritchard on September 9, 2017 at 17:36 — No Comments

 Does anybody know of any institutions who have Adolphe Braun photographs of the vault of the Sistine Chapel?
 Here in the History of Art Department at the University of Oxford we have a full set of 125 carbon prints that measure aprox 49x63cm.
-I have tried to find other institutions who may have a full series or part of…Continue
+I have tried to find other institutions who may have a full series or part of it…Continue